Roku TV Remote Not Working: Reasons & DIY Fixes

 Clear the Obstructions

-If Roku Standard IR remote is not working with new batteries, ensure to operate it in a direct line of sight.
+If the Roku Standard IR remote is not working with new batteries, ensure to operate it in a direct line of sight.
 Also, relocate the objects like showpieces, speakers, and soundbars if they were kept in front of the TV receiver.
-Otherwise, it will obstruct remote signals so that the TV will not be able to receive any inputs from the remote.
-You can control your Roku device from a maximum range of 12 feet.
+Otherwise, it will obstruct remote signals so that the TV cannot receive any inputs from the remote.
+You can use the Roku remote from a range less than 12 feet.

 Check your Network Connection

 Even a WiFi network can affect the Roku TV remote’s performance.
-Remember that, the Roku remote does not require a WiFi connection to pair up with the Roku device.
-But, the device would require a stable network to receive the signal from the remote and make the necessary operation.
-So, check whether the internet connection is stable on some other device by running a speed test.
-If the issue is with the network, reset the router or contact your ISP and fix the issue.
+Remember that the Roku TV requires a stable WiFi network to receive signals from the remote and work properly.
+So, check whether the internet connection is stable by running a speed test.
+If the issue is with the network, reset the WiFi router or contact your ISP and fix the issue.

 The power cycle might help the remote to work properly, giving the system a soft reset.